-Some of our Mortgages have special characteristics, as described in Description of the Mortgages that back Securities-Special Mortgage Characteristics.
-In general, Mortgages with these special characteristics may not be included in UMBS Pools, except as described above under - General Pooling Criteria-UMBS Pools and MBS Pools.
+Some of our Mortgages have special characteristics, as described in Description of the Mortgages-Special Mortgage Characteristics.
 Typically, we pool these Mortgages only with Mortgages having the same characteristics, and they are identified in the applicable Pool Supplement.
 Some of these Mortgages, such as Cooperative Share Mortgages, have special characteristics that do not change and that generally result in their being pooled separately on a permanent basis.
 Others, when their special characteristics no longer apply, may be pooled with the types of Mortgages that they then resemble.
-For pooling purposes, we generally consider Mortgages to be Super-Conforming Mortgages based on the conforming loan limits in effect at the time the applicable Pool is formed.
+For example, convertible ARMs, which are typically convertible to a fixed interest rate during a specified conversion window, may be pooled with non-convertible ARMs if they are pooled after their conversion window has expired.
+For pooling purposes, we generally consider Mortgages to be Super-Conforming Mortgages based on the conforming loan limits in effect at the time the applicable PC Pool is formed.